 This could mean that someone has already filed a fraudulent return using your Social Security Number (SSN) in order to reap the return for themselves.
 If this happens, you should contact the IRS immediately to request a copy of the return by filling out Form 4506-F with the following information:

-Documents demonstrating your authority may be necessary to obtain the requested tax return on behalf of someone else (such as Form 2848, Form 8821, or a court order) must also be included with Form 4506-F. If you’re a parent or legal guardian requesting return information of your minor child or can provide a CAF number, you don’t need to include documentation.
+Documents demonstrating your authority to obtain the requested tax return (such as Form 2848, Form 8821, or a court order) must also be included with Form 4506-F. If you’re a parent or legal guardian requesting return information of your minor child or can provide a CAF number, you don’t need to include documentation.

 The IRS will generally acknowledge your request within 30 days of receiving it and will release the fraudulent return to you or follow-up within 90 days.